Bayesian Preference Learning for Test-Time Steerable Reward Models: Variational In-Context Reward Modeling

 \section{Variational In-Context Reward Modeling}

 We present a novel Bayesian reward modeling objective by framing in-context reward modeling as a problem of amortized variational inference.
-The central idea is approximating the true preference distribution with a Beta posterior conditioned on in-context preference demonstrations and placing a Beta prior for gradual regularization.
+The central idea is to approximate the true preference distribution with a Beta posterior conditioned on in-context preference demonstrations.